fairclothjm/git-hooks/README.md

 The pre-push hook in this repo doesn't do anything except call another script to perform an action.
 It is likely that any new hooks added here will use the same pattern.
-This is structure is probably overkill since I don't use hooks much, but it may have some benefits:
+This structure is probably overkill since I don't use hooks much, but it may have some benefits:
 - maintenance is slightly easier because we can easily turn on and off specific functionality if a hook does more than one thing
 - debugging is easier since we can run the script that does the actual work